• Skip to primary navigation

 Deconstructed cottage pie in a serving dish with a spoon.

-To serve, arrange the fried potatoes into a ring on a serving plate and pile the mince and vegetables into the middle.
+To serve, arrange the fried potatoes into a ring on a serving plate and pile the mince and vegetables into the centre.

 FAQ